WEEKEND ADVENTURE

 • Mont d'Armenaz (2158m)

-• Mount Pecloz (2197m)
+• Mont Pecloz (2197m)

-• Point of Arces (2076m)
+• Pointe des Arces (2076m)

 • Pointe des Arlicots (2060m)

-• The Grand Parra (2012m)
+• Le Grand Parra (2012m)

 • Dent d'Arclusaz (2041m)

-• Mount Colombier (2045m)
+• Mont Colombier (2045m)

 • Dent de Cons (2062m)

-• Mount Trelod (2181m)
+• Mont Trelod (2181m)

 A LITTLE ANECDOTE?

-I had never been to the Bauges massif
+I had never been to the Bauges massif before

-Talking about the point ofArcalod (2210m)that I tried to climb, the route is quite difficult to find, there is a system of colors that you have to follow but I did not made There is a system of colors to follow, but I only did what I wanted to do and when I realized that I couldn't see the colors anymore, I decided to continue climbing the wall.
-But when I arrived at 2130m of altitude, so close to the summit, I found myself facing a wall where I couldn't see how to evolve and at 45min from the sunset.
-So I decided to go back down and finish my day.
+Speaking of the Pointe d'Arcalod (2210m), which I attempted to climb, the route is quite difficult to find, there is a color system to follow but I only did it in my head and at the moment I realized I could no longer see these colors, I decided to continue climbing the wall.
+But reaching about 2130m in altitude, so close to the summit, I found myself facing a wall where I could not see how to proceed and 45 minutes from sunset.
+I therefore made the decision to descend and end my day.

-This will give me a good excuse to go back!
+It will give me a good excuse to go back!

-WHAT EQUIPMENT DID YOU USE ?
+WHAT GEAR DID YOU USE?

-WHAT ARE YOUR FAVORITE BRANDS FOR HIKING ?
+WHAT ARE YOUR FAVORITE BRANDS FOR HIKING?